fortinetdev/terraform-provider-fortiswitch/website/docs/index.html.markdown

 #### Environment variables

-You can provide your credentials via the `FORTISWITCH_ACCESS_HOSTNAME`, `FORTISWITCH_ACCESS_TOKEN`, `FORTISWITCH_INSECURE` and `FORTISWITCH_CA_CABUNDLE` environment variables.
+You can provide your credentials via the `FORTISWITCH_INSECURE` and `FORTISWITCH_CA_CABUNDLE` environment variables.
 Note that setting your FortiSwitch credentials using static credentials variables will override the environment variables.

 Usage: